 When the feast is over and you’ve got a bunch of bones and good turkey meat to use up, the BEST and tastiest thing to make is keto leftover Turkey Soup.
+I’m going to show you my best and favorite turkey soup recipe, so read on!

 This leftover turkey soup recipe is LOADED with vegetables.
 With high fiber kale, a delicious turkey stock, and loads of flavor, not only is this turkey vegetable soup delicious, it’s loaded with keto-friendly nutrition.